Qi9726/CS598_HousingPredictions/README.md

 # Model:

-* Linear regression model with Ridge using variables selected by Lasso We employed a linear model with Ridge.
+* Linear regression model with Ridge using variables selected by Lasso:
+We employed a linear model with Ridge.
 Specifically, we first utilized LassoCV to generate the Lasso alpha (based on lambda.min) and fit the Lasso model to select variables, then we fitted a Ridge model with the alpha selected from RidgeCV on the variables selected by Lasso.
 We trained the Ridge model with the training data preprocessed for the linear model.

-* Tree model with GradientBoostingRegressor
+* Tree model with GradientBoostingRegressor:
 We utilized GradientBoostingRegressor as our tree model, with the parameters set as follows: learning_rate: 0.02, n_estimators: 1000, subsample: 0.5,max_depth: 6.
 We trained the Gradient Boosting model with the training data preprocessed for the tree model.

 # Performance Metrics: